SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Fitting the body with cybernetic implants involves surgery and can be an extremely painful process.
 A successful medicine skill check is required to install cybernetic implants in this manner.
-If the cybernetic implant has been “stripped” (taken off of another host) or has not been customized, skill totals in personal equipment repair also are required.
+If the cybernetic implant has been "stripped" (taken off of another host) or has not been customized, skill totals in personal equipment repair also are required.

-The diﬃculty of the cyber surgery varies according to the system involved.
-Surgery diﬃculty and the damage done to the person as a result of a successful installation are listed with the equipment characteristics at the end of this chapter.
+The difficulty of the cyber surgery varies according to the system involved.
+Surgery difficulty and the damage done to the person as a result of a successful installation are listed with the equipment characteristics at the end of this chapter.